budak7273/ArmorModules/README.md

     - Fuel efficiency increaser
     - Sliding Generator
 - Make the milestones display in a consistent order across saves
-- Make modules names an descriptions pull from String Tables to allow for possible translation in the future
+- Fix the night vision module for multiplayer

 </details>